amirdy/comment_analyzer/README.md

 #### 2. The hiddens af last layer was given to the Encoder2Decoder Network(MLP) to obtain the decoder hiddens.

+This network receives hiddens of the last time step in the encoder (every two layers for both directions) and then generates decoder hiddens.

 |<img src="README_Files/E2D.jpg"   width = "622"> |
 |:--:|
 |Encoder to Decoder Network|